ConceptJunkie/rpn/readme.txt

 ****

+UPDATE - August 5, 2015

+I am working on creating a wheel for rpn, and I'm hoping I can also make it Python 2 compatible before cutting another release.
+The biggest roadblock is just getting some round tuits instead of adding in new operators, which is much more fun.

+Another cool update:  rpn can now be run on Android with the Termux app (http://termux.com/)!
+Right now, it fails a unit test having to do with date formatting, which I haven't gotten around to investigating, but otherwise it works great.
+Where else can you factor a 50-digit number on your Android device?

 The current release is 6.4.0.

 rpn is a console app and can be launched from the command-line.
 However, there is now an "interactive mode" and an icon to launch rpn for Windows users.

 Running RPN using the Windows installer: